|Item||Loan Period (Days)||Fines Per Day||Limit|

 Lost & Paid

-Lost & Paid materials that are subsequently returned are eligible for a refund as long as they are returned in good condition within one (1) month of payment and are valued at $10 or more.
-A $5 handling fee equal to the maximum per item fine will be charged for all refunds.
+Materials that have been paid for and subsequently returned are eligible for a refund as long as they are returned in good condition within thirty (30) days of payment and are valued at $10 or more.
+A $5 handling fee will be charged for all refunds.
 Refunds will first be applied to outstanding fines.
 No refunds will be issued for less than $5.

 You may place a hold on circulating materials via the online catalog, by asking a librarian, or by calling 314-994-3300.
 The maximum number of holds that a customer may have at any one time is 25.
 Requested items will be sent to the branch or bookmobile you designate as quickly as possible.